| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 what |

 A character value specifying which information should be retrieved from the slots.
-Options: "nodes", "edges", "graph", "image", "pars", "misc", "signal","projections", "status", "silhouette", "summits", "summit_mask", "summit_contour" |
+Options: "nodes", "edges", "graph", "image", "pars", "misc", "signal","projection", "status", "silhouette", "summits", "summit_mask", "summit_contour" |

 Content from slots in the PathwaySpace object.

-# Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Get the 'status' slot in ps status <- getPathwaySpace(ps, what = 'status')# Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Get the 'status' slot in ps status <- getPathwaySpace(ps, what = 'status')
+library(PathwaySpace) # Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Get the 'status' slot in ps status <- getPathwaySpace(ps, what = 'status')library(PathwaySpace) # Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Get the 'status' slot in ps status <- getPathwaySpace(ps, what = 'status')

 An image matrix used for workflow demonstrations.